-Its foundation, however, is this: Be considerate and thoughtful.
-Do no lasting damage, and leave the landscape as you would want to find it.
-Easy, isn’t it?
+The main rules are easy: Be considerate and thoughtful.
+Don't damage nature and other surroundings.
+Leave the landscape as you would want to find it.

 Nothing beats the utter exhilaration of succeeding a climbing route.
 However, the dizzying heights of Norwegian mountains and frozen waterfalls are not for the squeamish.

 Go hiking in Norway and discover why the locals can’t get enough of nature.
 Our most scenic landscapes are definitely best enjoyed on foot.

 Fishing in Norway is a way to embrace the local lifestyle.
 Countless lakes and rivers and an extensive coastline means outstanding opportunities to catch a big one.

 By all means, enjoy Norway to the fullest, but be careful while you do so.
 After all, we'd like you to come back and see us again, and enjoy the rest of what we have to offer.